 The impacts of the climate emergency are already unfolding.
 Sea levels are rising and flooding, extreme heat, droughts and wildfires are all likely to happen more often in Somerset.
 Thankfully, there are lots of ways that communities can act together to be better prepared for the changes and build a positive future where people and nature can thrive.
-Climate change is already impacting Under Hamdon Parishes, there is an urgent need to adapt.
+Climate change is already impacting Under Hamdon Parishes; there is an urgent need to adapt.

 Somerset Wildlife Trust has been raising awareness of adaptation and encouraging communities across the county to develop plans.
-In a unique collaboration with Under Hamdon Parishes and Coast Development Trust, we started developing a locally tailored Climate Adaptation Plan for Under Hamdon Parishes.
+In a unique collaboration with Under Hamdon Parishes, we started developing a locally tailored Climate Adaptation Plan.